 - I am more tuned in to nature.

 - They say I’m nicer.

 - Relationships are awesome.

 Now my favorite drink is Lemonade.
 I have one and a half lemonades every single day.

-If you need help with addiction or mental health, check out Recovery Guidance the free and safe resource to find professionals in your area.
+If you need help with addiction or mental health, check out Recovery Guidance to find professionals in your area.